fnery/vscode_settings/README.md

 ## Why not using the Settings Sync [extension](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync)?

-I have tried it (see gist [here](https://gist.github.com/fnery/0b46b91f7daf8c7e7fbcce8e09a031bf), and nice [blog post](https://itnext.io/settings-sync-with-vs-code-c3d4f126989) to it up).
+I have tried it (see gist [here](https://gist.github.com/fnery/0b46b91f7daf8c7e7fbcce8e09a031bf), and nice [blog post](https://itnext.io/settings-sync-with-vs-code-c3d4f126989) to set it up).
 However, extensions installed only on WSL are not backed up with this method.
 Issue [here](https://github.com/shanalikhan/code-settings-sync/issues/979).
 So for now** I'll maintain this repo.

 ## Extensions